leonv79/Trip_Tracker/README.md

 HOW TO RUN

-To run this app simply download the trip_tracker.py locally and through the cmd run the following: streamlit run trip_tracker.py
+To run this app simply download the trip_tracker.py and requirements.txt locally and through the cmd run the following 2 commands:
+-> pip install -r requirements.txt
+-> streamlit run trip_tracker.py

+An easier way is also to access the streamlit community to test it without installing anything.
+(Try it here: https://triptracker-s8ppjuv27pvtzywjemvfcy.streamlit.app/)

 LIBRARIES